Preparing for your appointmentBy Mayo Clinic Staff

 - Have your symptoms been continuous or occasional?

-- Have you had any pain with urination or passing air in your urine?
+- Have you had any pain with urination, or passed air with urination?

 - Have you ever had a screening for colon cancer (colonoscopy)?